All About Ocarinas, Recorders, Tin Whistles, and Native American Flutes

 Top to Bottom: Two Pearwood Sopranos, Decorated Ceramic Soprano, Maple Alto, Maple Tenor, and Plastic Tenor

-New players typically start with the ubiquitous soprano.
-Its pitch ranges over two octaves, from C5 to D7.
 ABS resin plastic is an excellent choice for a first instrument.
 It's inexpensive and sounds great, yet it's durable and easy to take care of.
-I recommend quality plastic sopranos like those from Yamaha and Aulos.
-They check in at only $20 to $40 USD.
+Top notch plastic recorders cost only $20 to $40 USD.

 With its tunability and two-octave range, the recorder offers ensemble fun and musical possibilities beyond those of many other folk instruments.